 If you became bankrupt or started an IVA or a DRO a long while ago and afterwards took out a loan, your old insolvency doesn’t matter.

-When you go bankrupt, all your assets belong to the Official Receiver, except for things such as clothes, normal domestic items etc. The money you could get for PPI compensation is classified as an asset, even if you haven’t yet started a claim.
+When you go bankrupt, all your assets belong to the Official Receiver, except for things such as clothes, normal domestic items etc. Refunds are classified as an asset, even if you haven’t yet started a claim.
 As a result, if you do make a claim, all the money will go to the Official Receiver not to you.

 This also applies after you are discharged and after any Income Payment Agreement is ended.
 It also applies if the debt was repaid before you went bankrupt so it wasn’t included in your bankruptcy.
 So if you have been bankrupt, don’t bother making any claims about any loans that were taken out before your bankruptcy.

 Refunds & Debt Relief Orders

 In a Debt Relief Order your assets do not become the property of the Official Receiver.
 You can therefore theoretically try to make claims for refunds at any point.

 It is important however that you do not make a claim whilst you are in the 12 month ‘moratorium period’ as if it is successful your DRO may be revoked.
 This may not happen with a small refund, but it’s not worth the risk – just don’t make a claim until your DRO has ended.

 After your DRO has completed, most advisers think it is safe to apply for a refund.
 I have never heard of anyone having had a problem who has done this.

 The right to make an claim for a refund is an asset which became part of the IVA at the start.
-It doesn’t make any difference if the debt you want to reclaim PPI on was repaid before your IVA started – the right to reclaim PPI is still an asset which you owned when you started your IVA.
+It doesn’t make any difference if the debt you want a refund for was repaid before your IVA started – the right to make the claim is still an asset which you owned when you started your IVA.